saresend/deepvariant-challenge/readme.md

 git clone https://github.com/saresend/deepvariant-challenge
 ```

-## Step 2.1: Installing docker
+### Step 2.1: Install docker

-If you are running on a fresh image, it is possible that you need to install docker.
+If you are running on a fresh image, you may need to install docker.
 If so, please run the following:

 ```
 sudo apt -y update
 sudo apt-get -y install docker.io
 ```

-## Step 2.2: Downloading Sample data (Optional)
+### Step 2.2: Download Sample data (Optional)

 The following command will load a truncated dataset provided by google for demonstration purposes.
 If running on an individual dataset please substitute with that.